 10 Food Items That Help Your Child's Brain Develop Well

-Did you know that 90% of the brain gets developed by the age of 6 years?^ So, what can you do to aid this development?
-Providing proper nourishment is probably the first thing that came to your mind and you’re right.
+Did you know that 90% of your child’s brain development happens by the age of 6 years? ^ What can you do to aid this development?
+Providing proper nourishment is probably the first thing that came to your mind, and you’re right.
 Diet can affect cognitive ability and behaviour in children1.
-Foods with DHA, Choline, Vitamin (B and E), Potassium, and Zinc have beneficial effects in brain development.2
+Foods with choline, Vitamins B and E, potassium, and zinc have beneficial effects in brain development2.

-Just don’t forget to take in account the fact that your child’s palate is developing, and they might not like everything.
-Having said that, you may want to introduce your child’s palate to nutritious food to reduce the possibility of rejection due to dislike in the later years.
+Just don’t forget to consider the fact that your child’s palate is developing, and they might not like everything.
+You may want to introduce your child to nutritious food to reduce the possibility of rejection due to dislike in the later years.

-Oily Cold-Water Fish And Seafood are rich natural sources of DHA and EPA.
-EPA and DHA are synthesised in abundance by marine algae and found concentrated in Fish and Marine Oils, particularly the oil compartments of Cold Water Fish.3 4
+Oily cold-water fish and seafood are rich natural sources of EPA.
+EPA is synthesised in abundance by marine algae and found concentrated in fish and marine oils, particularly the oil compartments of cold-water fish3,4.

-Peanuts And Peanut Butter are good sources of Vitamin E and B.7 8 9 Vitamin E is a potent antioxidant that protects nervous membranes.
-Vitamin B (Thiamine) help the brain and nervous system use Glucose for energy.10
+Peanuts and peanut butter are good sources of vitamins E and B7,8,9.
+Vitamin E is a potent antioxidant that protects nervous membranes, and vitamin B (Thiamine) helps the brain and nervous system use glucose for energy10.

-Spinach is packed with Iron14 – an essential mineral that helps kids stay energised and concentrate at
+Spinach is packed with iron14 – an essential mineral that helps kids stay energetic and improves concentration.

 7. Health Food Drinks

-Berries have a strong antioxidant capacity that benefits learning and memory performance as they are
+Berries are a potent source of antioxidants that benefits learning and memory performance as they can maintain metabolic homeostasis.

-Nuts are generally a good source of Vitamin E that is useful in cognitive performance.
+Nuts are generally a good source of Vitamin E that is useful in their cognitive development.